leondutoit/pydatsci/notes/day4.md

                         .attr("dy", "1.2em")
                         .attr("id", function(d) { return d.id; });

-        data.data.forEach(function(activity) {
+        // for each country, for all years, draw a rectangle
+        // and add an id attirbute - this will be used from the css style sheet data.data.forEach(function(activity) {

-            individualEconomy = activity[activity.id];
+            // get the name of the economy individualEconomy = activity[activity.id];

+            // a group of rectangle elements
             graphSvg.append("g")
                 .attr("class", function(d) { return activity.id; })
                 .selectAll("rect")